Aljgutier/aljgutier.github.io/posts/Financial Markets/20201031-MarketCycleDataAnalysis.md

 # Data Analysis

-Though there are numerous data from various sources, it will help organize our analysis into a few salient categories.
+Though there are numerous data from various sources, it will help to organize our analysis into a few salient categories, as follows.
 * **Economic Indicators** - Indicators such as gross domestic product, consumer sentiment, yield curve, and employment that impact the market performance
 * **Price/Earnings**  - The market PE ratio represents the forward-looking price valuation to trailing earnings.
 * **Market Momentum**  - Market trend indicators include moving averages and average directional index.